silviaelisabeth/Signal-deconvolution-in-optical-chemical-imaging-for-reliable-multi-analyte-sensing/README.md

 hyperspectral cube.
 Signal deconvolution of the overlapped emission spectra (for the dual-sensor) is achieved by linear unmixing.

-All crucial information to understand the code are provided eithin the script.
+All crucial information to understand the code are provided within the script.